photodude/com_comets/README.md

 them be strong once again.

-*would this be better as a chronofrom device?*
+*would this be better as a chronoform device?*